-“You’ll find basic editing and formatting commands but not much more.
+“You’ll find all the editing and formatting commands, and some additional features, but not much more.
 However, if all you need are the basics, this is an option worth trying.”

 Also, you can only use this free version of Office when you have an internet connection.
 So, if you start a Word doc at Office.com, you won’t be able to access it later if you do not have an internet connection.